iterater/health-hmm/README.md

-# health-hmm
+# Identification of hidden complexity in ACS episodes
-Testing HMM on ACS episodes
+Testing HMM, classes, similarity, causality, and others on ACS episodes.